Order before 22:00 for same day shipping

 Article 9 – Obligations of the trader in case of withdrawal

-- If the consumer makes a notification of withdrawal electronically, they will immediately receive a receipt of this notification from the company.
+- If the consumer makes a notification of withdrawal electronically, they will immediately receive a receipt of this notification from the trader.

-- The trader shall reimburse all payments made by the consumer, including any delivery charges charged by the operator for the returned product without delay, though within 14 days following the day on which the consumer notified the company of the revocation.
-Unless they can offer to retrieve the product itself waiting to return it until they have received the product or that the consumer can demonstrate that they has returned the product, whichever is the earliest.
+- Unless they can offer to retrieve the product itself waiting to return it until they have received the product or that the consumer can demonstrate that they have returned the product, whichever is the earliest.

-- The company will make the refund to the same card that the consumer has provided, unless the consumer asks for a different method.
+- The trader will make the refund to the same payment method that the consumer has provided, unless the consumer asks for a different method.

-- If the consumer has opted for a more expensive method of delivery than the cheapest standard delivery, the company will not pay for the additional cost.
+- If the consumer has opted for a more expensive method of delivery than the cheapest standard delivery, the trader will not pay for the additional cost.